muirurikin/jekyll-now/_posts/2016-6-18-How-to-write-Technical-Blog Posts.md

     - [Twitter](https://twitter.com) – use hashtags sparingly and mention relevant accounts
     - [Google+](https://google.com/plus) – be sure to share with the relevant communities.

-- Link from your own personal blog if it’s published on your company blog